 Cupping is a therapy in which heated cups are applied to the skin creating suction as a way of stimulating the flow of energy.
 Cups can be made of various materials, most common are glass and bamboo, and the cups are typically applied along the meridian of the body.

 Cupping is a simple process, but provides the body with numerous health benefits.
 The procedure is fairly simple.
 The therapist will use a substance, most will use various different herbs, to set on fire and place in the cup.
 As the flame goes out, the therapist will place the cup upside down on the skin.
 This creates a vacuum inside the cup and will slowly pull the skin upwards into the cup.
 Once the skin has fully risen in the cup, the therapist will leave the cup in place for about three minutes.

-Each session is different, but just like any training someone would do, cupping is something you build on.
+Each session is different, but just like any training someone would do, the therapy is something you build on.
 Your first session will have anywhere from three cups to five cups and as you continue with the procedure you can add more cups for added benefits.

 What Does Cupping Actually Do?

-As mentioned above, cupping creates a vacuum and pulls your skin upwards.
+As mentioned above, the therapy creates a vacuum and pulls your skin upwards.
 This will cause your skin to redden and expand your blood cells.
 The expanded blood cells help stimulate blood flow to help with recovery and when positioned right can be used to help treat various conditions.

 Benefits of Cupping

 Cupping has been used for various different conditions that people suffer from.
-The British Cupping Society lists several common conditions they use cupping for:
+The British Cupping Society lists several common conditions they use it for:

 - Migraines and headaches

 - Anemia and hemophilia